g-poulos/usv_simulation/forces.md

 Where:

-+ $m_a$ : the total mass of the displaced fluid
++ $m_a$ : the mass of the displaced fluid
 + $a$   : the acceleration of the body

+Since the volume of the submerged body is known, the mass of the displaced fluid can be calculated by multiplying this volume with the water density.
+We only consider the planar motion of the body for the added mass force, so the $z$ component of the force is always zero.

 ## Engine Thrust

-After the thrust message is published a PID controller is used to apply wrenches directly to the propeller link.
+For the engine thrust after the thrust message is published a PID controller is used to apply wrenches directly to the propeller link.
 The angular velocity of the blades is calculated by the equations described in Fossen's "Guidance and Control of Ocean Vehicles" in page 246.